go-masonry/tutorial/README.md

 ## SubWorkshop

-Plot twist, our Workshop is not going to do the actual painting but will delegate this task to another Workshop->SubWorkshop.
+Plot twist, our Workshop is not going to do the actual painting but will delegate this task to another Workshop a.k.a SubWorkshop.
 SubWorkshop will expose only one Endpoint:
 - Paint Car